Cornerstone Speech: Legacy

+Wartime

 When war broke out and the Confederacy refused to release captured Black U.S. soldiers in exchange for imprisoned Confederates in U.S. custody, Union official Benjamin Butler alluded to all this, telling the Confederates that "your fabric of opposition to the Government of the United States has the right of property in man as its corner-stone".
 Abolitionist Frederick Douglass alluded to the speech in an 1863 speech in Pennsylvania encouraging Black men to fight for the U.S. cause: "Stephens has stated, with the utmost clearness and precision, the difference between the fundamental ideas of the Confederate Government and those of the Federal Government.
-One is based on the idea that colored men are an inferior race who may be enslaved and plundered forever and to the hearts content of any men of different complexion..."
+One is based on the idea that colored men are an inferior race who may be enslaved and plundered forever and to the hearts' content of any men of different complexion..."

+Postwar

+Immediately after the end of the Civil War, former Confederate leaders including Stephens began downplaying the role of slavery in the decision to secede and constructing the Lost Cause of the Confederacy.
+During the war, Stephens had not wavered from the view of slavery expressed in the Cornerstone Speech -- indeed, he had remained a diehard supporter of slavery even during surrender negotiations in 1865 -- and had never questioned the accuracy of reports of the speech, but during his imprisonment after surrender, he suddenly began claiming that the Cornerstone Speech was actually about racial uplift and had been misreported in the press.
+Despite claiming that the press record of the speech was inaccurate, Stephens had it reprinted in full in his authorized biography.
+Other than Stephens's own works, most early publications on the Lost Cause chose to ignore the speech entirely, and it was not mentioned in Southern obituaries of Stephens.